scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 Likewise, the command `inline <equation name>` is used to insert equations in prose sections in Markdown cells.
 We have introduced voice-triggered snippet libraries for equations commonly used in machine learning and Bayesian data analysis https://github.com/MooersLab/.
-These equations can also be used a templates to generate new equations.
+You can use these equations as templates to generate new equations.
-While the development of libraries are still in progress, they serve as flexible templates that can be adapted for any specific domain.
+While the development of libraries is still in progress, they serve as flexible templates that you can adapt to your domain.

 Some voice triggers start with a noun.
 For example, the voice trigger `URL` is used to insert URLs for essential websites.